-- American Customer Satisfaction Index (ACSI): ACSI reported in 2018 that customer satisfaction for Frontier had dropped from its previous “low” score of 56 down to 54 out of 100.1
+- American Customer Satisfaction Index (ACSI): ACSI reported in 2019 that customer satisfaction for Frontier went up from its previous score of 54 to 55 out of 100.1

-- Better Business Bureau (BBB): In every state where it operates, the BBB grades Frontier Communication Corp. an F based on negative ratings given in 97% of 1,035 customer reviews.2 BBB notes in its “pattern of complaint” summary that many Verizon Fios customers that were forced to switch to Frontier experienced a poor transition of services, service outages, and slow speeds.
+- Better Business Bureau (BBB): In every state where it operates, the BBB grades Frontier Communication Corp. at an F.2 BBB notes in its “pattern of complaint” summary that many Verizon Fios customers that were forced to switch to Frontier experienced a poor transition of services, service outages, and slow speeds.

 - J.D.
 Power: In its eastern United States segment, J.D.
 Power ranked Frontier just two out of five “circles”—one of the worst out of the six company reviews—citing poor scores for performance and reliability, billing, communication, and customer service.3

 Yikes!
 These low grades should definitely give you pause, but we think the company may have suffered most from a tricky transition after its Verizon Fios acquisition.
 And the company is expanding its footprint, so we think its reputation has the opportunity to grow too.

 We’ve shown you Frontier plans, pricing, and extra features, but there’s more you should know about.
 Here are some of the finer details and features to consider.

 Price guarantee: It comes in threes

 Frontier advertises a 36-month price guarantee for most of its internet plans—one of the best we’ve seen.
 Locking in your price for several years is helpful for managing a tight budget and avoiding the hassle of looking for new internet providers every year.